xfengnefx/hprc-sample-selection/yr1.md

 We also do another sanity check by estimating heterozygosity of parents and children.
-Briefly, for parent samplers where genotyping is available, we count heterozygous loci and divide the count by total number of loci.
+Briefly, for parent samplers where genotyping is available, we count heterozygous loci and divide the count by the total number of loci.
 To infer heterozygosity for a child sample, we use the expectation to heterozygous loci counts.
 For example, we count 0.5 when parental genotypes are (a,a) and (a,b).